tomjoht/documentation-theme-jekyll/doc_tags.md

     {% include taglogic.html %}
     {% endraw %}
     ```

+		{{note}}In the \_includes folder, there's a taglogic.html file.
+This file (included in each tag archive file) has common logic for getting the tags and listing out the pages containing the tag in a table with summaries or truncated excerpts.
+You don't have to do anything with the file &mdash; just leave it there because the tag archive pages reference it.{{end}}

 5. Adjust button color or tag placement as desired.

 	By default, the \_layouts/page.html file will look for any tags on a page and insert them at the bottom of the page using this code: